sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

    ![Github](images/dev264.png)

-1. If prompted, complete the the visual puzzle.
+1. If prompted, complete the visual puzzle.

 1. Confirm your details, verify your account, and click **'Create Account'**.
 The process will take approximately 2 minutes to complete.